-Endometrial like tissue development and progression at the exterior of the uterus often causing the chronic inflammatory condition and subsequent adhesions and scar tissue deform the pelvic anatomy of the affected women.
+Endometrial-like tissue development and progression at the exterior of the uterus often cause the chronic inflammatory condition and subsequent adhesions and scar tissue deform the pelvic anatomy of the affected women.

-Almost 6 to 8 percent of women globally diagnosed with endometriosis every year.
+Almost 6 to 8 percent of women globally are diagnosed with endometriosis every year.

-Besides other symptoms, 30 to 50 percent of women with endometriosis having an infertility problem.
+Besides other symptoms, 30 to 50 percent of women with endometriosis have an infertility problem.

-But endometriosis affected women have significantly lowered fertility range than the normal fertile women.
+But endometriosis affected women have a significantly lowered fertility range than normal fertile women.

 Experts provided the estimated infertility range is between 0.02 to 0.1/ month in women with endometriosis and that increases the scope of infertility almost 6 to 8 times greater than the healthy women.

-Along with pelvic anatomical distortion, hormonal disorder and peritoneal malfunctioning lead to ovulatory disorders.
+Along with pelvic anatomical distortion, hormonal disorders, and peritoneal malfunctioning lead to ovulatory disorders.

 Activation of ovum capture inhibitor in endometriosis decreases the detainment of ovum.

-Besides, faulty uterine contractility in endometriosis also a major cause of defective menstruation cycle, obstructed gametes transportation, abortive conception, faulty implantation, and failure to continue gestation period successfully.
+Besides, faulty uterine contractility in endometriosis is also a major cause of defective menstruation cycle, obstructed gametes transportation, abortive conception, faulty implantation, and failure to continue the gestation period successfully.

 It has been also found that women with endometriosis have a risk of a decreased number of oocytes and poor embryo quality.